EDUC Courses for Spring 2026

 Description: |

 School-age children and youth are often understood through the complex lives they lead in schools--academic achievers, behavioral misfits, and rebellious adolescents.
 Beyond the routine analyses of behavior, test scores and curriculum, what else can the lives of youth tell us about educational change?
 And who has power and agency to be part of educational decision-making?
 This course seeks to explore education by looking outside of schools: What are the experiences of students’ families and what do they want for their children?
 How do relationships with peers influence a student’s concept of self and sense of belonging in school?
 How do historical, political, and social encounters with race, class, and inequality shape families’ interactions with schools?
-Through an exploration of research, memoir, children’s literature and film as well as interactions with the course’s community-based educators (caregivers, parent organizers, and community leaders), this course seeks to understand young people through their complex relationships and encounters within families, peer groups and community institutions, all the while interrogating the ways schools can integrate the holistic lived experiences of children and youth into theories of educational change.
-The course is open to First-Years, Sophomores and Juniors.
-Seniors who are interested in this course should fill out this Google Form. |
+Through an exploration of research, memoir, children’s literature and film as well as interactions with the course’s community-based educators (caregivers, parent organizers, and community leaders), this course seeks to understand young people through their complex relationships and encounters within families, peer groups and community institutions, all the while interrogating the ways schools can integrate the holistic lived experiences of children and youth into theories of educational change. |

 Prerequisite(s): |